 The Board is currently composed of five (5) directors.
-All of the proposed nominees for election as director at the 2022 Meeting are current directors of the Corporation.
+All four (4) of the proposed nominees for election as director at the 2022 Meeting are current directors of the Corporation.

 NI 58-101 suggests that the board of directors of every listed company should be constituted with a majority of individuals who qualify as "independent" directors under National Instrument 52-110 Audit Committees ("NI 52-110"), which provides that a director is independent if he or she has no direct or indirect "material relationship" with the Corporation.
 "Material relationship" is defined as a relationship which could, in the view of the Corporation's Board, be reasonably expected to interfere with the exercise of a director's independent judgment.
 Of the five proposed nominees, Wayne Hubert, CEO, is not "independent" for having a material relationship by virtue of being an executive officer of the Corporation.
-Steve Vanry is not independent for having a material relationship by virtue of having been, within the last three years, an executive officer of the Corporation.
 Louis Montpellier, Kerry M. Curtis and John Murphy are considered by the Board to be "independent", within the meaning of NI 52-110.